josdejong/mathjs/docs/expressions/parsing.md

-Function `evaluate` accepts a single expression or an array with expressions as the first argument and has an optional second argument containing a scope with variables and functions.
-The scope can be a regular JavaScript Object, or Map.
-The scope will be used to resolve symbols, and to write assigned variables or function.
+Function `evaluate` accepts a single expression or an array with expressions as the first argument and has an optional second argument containing a `scope` with variables and functions.
+The scope can be a regular JavaScript `Map` (recommended), a plain JavaScript `object`, or any custom class that implements the `Map` interface with methods `get`, `set`, `keys` and `has`.
+The scope will be used to resolve symbols, and to write assigned variables and functions.

+When an `Object` is used as scope, mathjs will internally wrap it in an `ObjectWrappingMap` interface since the internal functions can only use a `Map` interface.
+In case of custom defined functions like `f(x) = x^2`, the scope will be wrapped in a `PartitionedMap`, which reads and writes the function variables (like `x` in this example) from a temporary map, and reads and writes other variables from the original scope.
+The original scope is never copied, it is only wrapped around when needed.

 The following code demonstrates how to evaluate expressions.